johnvhedtke/exercise/docsnew.md

 This is a test file.
+It's a silly test file.

 It's for Exercise #7.